joduplessis/zero/README.md

 # Zero

-> Zero is a zero fuss dependancy injector container
+> Zero is a zero fuss dependancy injection container

 ## Installation
 ```